Idyllwild–Pine Cove, California

 Idyllwild, Pine Cove, and Fern Valley are three adjacent unincorporated communities in the San Jacinto Mountains in Riverside County, California, United States.
-Idyllwild is the largest of the three.
+Idyllwild has the largest population of the three.
 For statistical purposes, the United States Census Bureau has defined Idyllwild–Pine Cove as a census-designated place (CDP).
-The CDP's population was 3,874 at the 2010 census, up from 3,504 as of the 2000 census.
+The CDP's population was 4,163 at the 2020 census, up from 3,874 at the 2010 census.

-Idyllwild is on the Pacific Crest Trail.
+Idyllwild is adjacent to the Pacific Crest Trail.